-Level 2 Recommended Prior Learning: Between 8 and 12 credits at Level 1 English.
+Level 2 Recommended Prior Learning: At least 5 Achievement Standard credits at Level 1 English...

 Level 2 English Language is a course aimed at students who would benefit from a fully internally assessed course which focuses on building basic skills.